Bryce Dallas Howard: 2007–2014: Rise to prominence and critical acclaim

-2015–present: Mainstream recognition and directorial work
+2015–present: Mainstream recognition and professional expansion

-In 2015, Howard starred opposite Chris Pratt, in the science-fiction action film Jurassic World, the fourth installment in the Jurassic Park franchise.
+In 2015, Howard starred opposite Chris Pratt, in the science fiction action film Jurassic World, the fourth installment in the Jurassic Park franchise.
 She portrayed Claire Dearing, the ambitious, accomplished operations manager at the titular theme park who undergoes development during the film.
 Howard performed extensive ankle exercises to complete the scenes in which her character runs in high heels through almost 3 ft of mud, which she described as "one of the hardest things [she's] ever had to do".
 Jurassic World was a commercial and critical success, with Howard's performance and on-screen chemistry with Pratt receiving praise.
 Rolling Stone described her portrayal as "dynamo" and "nobody's patsy" while the Associated Press wrote; "it is Howard who makes the biggest impact ... her transformation is the most convincing one in a film full of dubious evolutions".
 The Los Angeles Times and The Atlantic considered Dearing and her use of heels "sexist", while Bustle and Inquisitr labeled Howard's character as a "feminist hero".
 Howard disagreed with the former view, citing the character's detachment from reality and extensive familiarity with heels in everyday life.

-In 2016, Howard starred in the fantasy adventure Pete's Dragon, a remake of the 1977 film of the same name.
+In 2016, Howard starred in the fantasy adventure film Pete's Dragon, a remake of the 1977 film of the same name.
 Pete's Dragon was released to critical and commercial success.
 The same year, Howard appeared in the crime drama Gold (2016) as Kay, the protagonist's girlfriend.
 Gold opened to a limited release with mixed reviews.
 The Hollywood Reporter dubbed her portrayal a "sturdy, salt-of-the-earth" type who "makes [a substantial] impression".
-That same year, she also appeared in "Nosedive", an episode of the Netflix anthology series Black Mirror.
+That same year, she also appeared in "Nosedive", an episode of the Netflix science fiction anthology series Black Mirror.
 Howard gained 30 pounds for the role because body shaming is a "huge part of the subtext of the story".
 She chose a laugh for Lacie, her character, that she meant to connote artificiality, anxiety, and dejection.
 Both Howard and the episode received critical praise; The Guardian lauded her portrayal as "brilliantly played" and The Atlantic wrote "Howard's performance is terrific–she conveys Lacie's inner frustration while grinning cheerfully through it".
 Howard received a Screen Actors Guild Award nomination for her performance.